Find Affordable College Courses

 Education Levels of Curriculum & Instruction Majors

-During the 2020-2021 academic year, 34 students earned their bachelor's degree in curriculum and instruction.
+During the most recent year for which data is available, 25 people earned their bachelor's degree in curriculum & instruction.
 This earns it the #59 spot on the list of the most popular bachelor's degree programs in the nation.

-The following table shows the number of diplomas awarded in curriculum and instruction at each degree level.
+The following table shows the number of diplomas awarded in curriculum & instruction at each degree level.

 Education Level Number of Grads